pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/05_Index_Service/05_Data_Architecture_and_Indexing_Process.md

 ```bash
 php bin/console ecommerce:indexservice:bootstrap --update-index
 ```
+> By default, Pimcore assumes that the product class is `Pimcore\Model\DataObject\Product`.
+If you have a
+> different product class name, please use the `--object-list-class` param and provide the listing class name
+> that should be used.

 - Invalidate either the preparation queue or the index-update queue.
 This is usually **only needed during development** when the store table is out of sync.
 Reset the preparation queue for instance when your product model